Edgeberry/Edgeberry/README.md

 nginx knows nothing about the paths behind it, so you can add, move or remove pages freely and nothing on the device is regenerated.

+Most applications need no changes at all: their pages already reference assets relatively, and relative URLs resolve against whatever prefix they are served under.
+Redirects and cookie paths that come back root-relative are rewritten to the prefix for you, so your application never learns it is mounted.

 > [!IMPORTANT]
-> Because the prefix is stripped, your pages must use **relative URLs** — or read the `X-Forwarded-Prefix: /application` header and prepend it.
-An absolute `/editor/style.css` in your HTML leaves the prefix behind, lands on the device's catch-all, and 404s.
-This is the usual requirement for anything served under a sub-path.
-Node-RED, for example, needs `httpAdminRoot` and its `ui-base` path set accordingly.
+> The one thing that does escape is an **absolute** URL written into your own markup. `/editor/style.css` leaves the prefix behind, lands on the device's catch-all and 404s.
+Keep those relative, or read the `X-Forwarded-Prefix: /application` header and prepend it yourself.

 **Branding** — this is how the whole device is branded. `logo` replaces the Edgeberry logo in the navigation bar, `mark` becomes the browser tab icon, and `colors` restyles the interface: